Mithun1508/Mithun1508/README.md

 📄 Deploying static websites on cloud for production

-💻 worked with container management platforms such as Kubernetes/Docker.
+💻 worked with container management platforms such as Kubernetes/Docker Ubuntu 12.04 LTS+.

 📜 Project Management Tools: JIRA/Confluence